ROCm/gpufort/README.md

 This is if an application is compiled for AMD GPUs.
 If the application is compiled for NVIDIA GPUs, HIPFORT delegates to the CUDA runtime and CUDA math libraries.

+> **NOTE:** The HIPFORT master branch is usually a little further ahead than the packages from the ROCm package repositories.
+Moreover, the format of the Fortran module files shipped with the latter packages might not be compatible with your preferred Fortran compiler.
+Currently, we thus recommended to download and build HIPFORT yourself.

 To install HIPFORT, we first download the sources via: